-Rules related to assignments: Due before the class to which it has been assigned.
-It should be sent by email to a TA (details will be provided).
-Do not neglect the deadline; late emails will be rejected (zero score).While you can consult with your fellow students, what you hand in must reflect your own honest understanding.
+Rules related to assignments: Assignments are due before the class for which it has been assigned.
+They should be sent by email to the TA (details will be provided).
+Do not neglect the deadline; late emails will be rejected (zero score).While you may consult with your fellow students, what you hand in must reflect your own honest understanding.

-Distribution of assignments: Assignments will be posted on Thursdays, before 5pm.
-They will be due Wednesdays, with a 2:00 pm deadline.
-Assignments are essential; do not enroll in this course unless you are willing to spend at least 2 hours a week on these.
+Distribution of TBA assignments: TBA Assignments will be posted on Fridays, before 5:00 pm.
+They will be due Thursdays, with a 2:00 pm deadline.
+These assignments, as well as the other assignments, are essential; do not enroll in this course unless you are willing to spend at least 2 hours a week on these.

-Rules related to exams: You can bring 4 pages of notes, but nothing else.
+Rules related to exams: You may bring 4 pages of notes, but nothing else.
 You should bring a regular calculator.
 There will be no makeup exams if you miss the exam or do poorly.
 (Exceptions: health or family reasons.)

-Midterm date: Tentatively scheduled for the last class before the mid-semester break.
+Midterm date: Tentatively scheduled for the first class after the mid-semester break.

-Rules related to project: You will join a self-selected group consisting of no more than 5 individuals.
+Rules related to the project: You will join a self-selected group consisting of no more than 5 individuals.
 You cannot consult with any individuals except those in your group.
-Due date is right before the last class; it should be sent by email to the TA.
+Projects are due right before the last class; they should be sent by email to the TA.

 Rules related to class attendance: Class attendance is not part of the grade.
-That said, you cannot ask the instructor or TAs what occurred in class unless you in fact attended (exception in obvious cases of health and family problems, religious observance, and civic obligations).
+That said, you cannot ask the instructor or the TA what occurred in class unless you in fact attended (exception in obvious cases of health and family problems, religious observance, and civic obligations).
 You should also keep in mind that for this kind of class there is no way you can really make up by "reading the text".
 When you attend class, all phones must be turned off.
-You should generally bring a laptop to class, but these should be turned off unless relevant for class discussion.
+You should generally bring a laptop to class for the spreadsheet sessions, but these should be turned off unless relevant for class discussion.
 If you come late to class more than twice you will be given a warning that subsequent infractions will affect your course grade.

 Rules related to communications: You are expected to consult Blackboard at least every 12 hours throughout the week.
 I will post course notes etc. on a regular basis as the need arises.
 You will occasionally be told to download material which you have to bring to class.
 You are of course free to email me, but you have to recognize that I will not provide out-of-class e-mail tutorials on topics covered in the text or in class.
-However, I do have office hours which are there to discuss whatever concerns you.
+However, I do have office hours in order to discuss whatever concerns you.

-Lectures: The lectures will center on the spreadsheets and how to apply these to cases.
-There will be no "topic" schedule: there is too much uncertainty as to time requirements for each spread sheet.
-However, for the initial few weeks (about five, plus/minus one) we will discuss FSA1 and VAL1 (see the godeohlson.com website).
-To avoid any confusion as to what aspects of the spreadsheets we have completed, I will now and then post on blackboard a summary: what we have discussed, what you are supposed to have spent time on, and how to prepare for the forthcoming class.
+Lectures: The first set of lectures will center on the framework for Financial Statement Analysis.
+Toward the end of this part of the course, there will be sessions aimed at providing you with the knowledge required to use the spreadsheets and how to apply these to cases.
+For these sessions there will be no "topic" schedule: there is too much uncertainty as to time requirements for each spreadsheet.
+To avoid any confusion as to what aspects of the spreadsheets we have completed, I will now and then post on Blackboard a summary: what we have discussed, what you are supposed to have spent time on, and how to prepare for the forthcoming class.
+The second set of lectures will center on forecasting financial statements and on equity valuation.
+Similar to the first part of the course, there will be a few weeks of theory followed by more practically oriented spreadsheet lectures at the end of the semester.